NBISweden/redmine_utils/README.md

         pixi shell

-If you want to start your system's rstudio (i.e., not provided by pixi) from within the pixi workspace, do:
+All dependencies will be automatically installed the first time you run `pixi shell`

+#### Time log report

+First you need to fill in the correct information in the 2 config files `config.yaml`, and `timeLogParams.yaml`, see info below in *Contents* section.
+Then you can either first run `pixi shell` and then render the report with:

+     	 cd reports
+	 pixi shell
+	 quarto render timeLog.qmd

+An alternative is to run all of it in one go without activating pixi first.

+   	 cd reports
-        pixi run rstudio
+   	 pixi run quarto render timeLog.qmd

+#### createLtsTable

+Not yet implemented in python, please use the branch with R based code.

+#### Development

-NB!
-If you are not on MacOSX or this does not work directly, you might need to open the file *pixi.toml* in your text editor and change the line `rstudio = "/Applications/RStudio.app/Contents/MacOS/RStudio"` to point to the location of your rstudio installation.
+*OBS!* If you want to edit the code and do development you may use e.g. Rstudio or VSCode.
+You might need to open the file *pixi.toml* in your text editor and change the line `rstudio = "/Applications/RStudio.app/Contents/MacOS/RStudio"` to point to the location of your rstudio installation.

 #### NB!
 You might also need a conda installation on your system
-Some of the quarto-reports use R-reticulate, which apparently will look for a system conda installation.
-This appears to be a known bug with pixi (sigh!).
-(A plan is to try to switch R-code in quarto docs to python)

 ## Content